pymoso/PyMOSO/README.md

 | `radius`       |   1           |`RPERLE`, `RMINRLE`, `RPE`, `RSPLINE` | Sets radius that determines a point's neighborhood. |
 | `betadel` | `0.5` | `RPERLE`, `RMINRLE` | Roughly, affects how likely it is for RLE to keep its given solution. |
 | `betaeps` | `0.5` | `RPERLE`, `RPE` | Roughly, affects how likely PE will perform a search from a point. |

-Finally, users may specify any number of options in one invocation.
-However, all options must be specified in after the `solve` command and before the `myproblem.py` argument.
-Furthermore, any `--param` options must be the last options.
-(Note that the `\` at the end of the first line continues the command to the second line.)

-`pymoso solve --crn --simpar=4 --budget=10000 --seed 1 2 3 4 5 6 \`
-``     --odir=Exp1 --param mconst 4 --param betadel 0.7 myproblem.py RPERLE 97`

 ### The `testsolve` command